Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 8 Amarillo–Tucumcari–Santa Rosa–Albuquerque

 On the way out of Amarillo, see Cadillac Ranch, a quirky art sculpture consisting of a collection of 10 Cadillacs.
 Before crossing into New Mexico, reach Adrian, the halfway point on Route 66.
-Next, stop in Tucumcari to hear the ancient Indian fable of how the city received its name, shop for souvenirs at Tepee Curios, and see the neon signs of the Blue Swallow Motel that has been serving travelers of Route 66 since 1939.
+Across the New Mexico border, visit RUSSELL’S CAR MUSEUM, featuring classic cars and memorabilia that takes you back to the heyday of Route 66.
+Next, stop in Tucumcari and shop for souvenirs at Tepee Curios, and see the neon signs of the Blue Swallow Motel that has been serving travelers of Route 66 since 1939.
 Continue along old Route 66 west to Santa Rosa.
 Look for the signs of the good ol’ days: Comet Drive-In, Silver Moon, Sun and Sand, and the still-grinning faces of Fat Man billboards outside of town.
-Across the New Mexico border, visit RUSSELL’S CAR MUSEUM, featuring classic cars and memorabilia that takes you back to the hey-day of Route 66.
 Next, visit Central Avenue in Albuquerque, where many of the original Route 66 buildings and businesses still stand.
 Afterward, there’s free time in this original Spanish town with its fine parish church and Spanish-style plaza.

 Day 9 Albuquerque